tlan2/dataStructuresAlgorithmsConcepts/README.md

 A linked list is a data structure that represents a sequence of nodes.
 In a singly linked list, each node points to the next node in the linked list.
 A doubly linked list gives each node pointers to both the next node and the previous node.
 <br/>
 <br/>
-It is conceptually the same as an array with the only difference bing the efficiency of various operations.
+It is conceptually the same as an array with the only difference being the efficiency of various operations.
 Most importantly:
 - Insertion in middle: O(1) for linked list, O(n) for array
 - Direct access to middle element: O(n) for linked list, O(1) for array